US-China trade talks end with no progress | DW | 31.07.2019

 The US has so far racked up $250 billion (€224 billion) worth of tariffs on Chinese goods.
 China has slapped retaliatory tariffs on $110 billion worth of American imports.

-The tit-for-tat exchange started over US complaints that China steals American technology and forces US companies to hand over their technology.
+The tit-for-tat exchange started over US complaints that China steals American technology or forces US companies to hand it over.

 Read more: IMF warns of trade tensions in global outlook downgrade